charlotteviner/old-website/aboutme.md

 ![Photo of me](https://charlotteviner.github.io/images/profilephoto.jpg)

-I am a postgraduate student at the University of Leeds studying for a MSc in River Basin Dynamics and Management with Geographical Information Systems.
+<span style = "color:blue">I am a postgraduate student at the University of Leeds studying for a MSc in River Basin Dynamics and Management with Geographical Information Systems.</span>